TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 **Worldgen**

-* Fully implemented
+* Ores
+    * Copper ore in the overworld
+    * Cobalt ore in the nether
 * Overworld slime islands
+    * Spawn in green and blue variants
 * Blood slime islands
-    * Copper ore
-    * Cobalt ore
+    * Spawn in the nether, contain ichor and blood saplings
-    * Wither bones
+* Necrotic bones
-* Partially implemented
+    * Drop from wither skeletons
-    * End slime islands (wrong flora, missing mobs)
+* End slime islands
+    * Contain ender slime
+    * Currently wrong flora, no mobs

+### Book

+* Materials and You
+    * Has a few sample tools
+    * Has full list of tier 1 materials and traits
+    * Has a few sample modifiers
+* Puny Smelting
+    * Has full list of tier 2 materials and traits
+* Mighty Smelting
+    * Has full list of tier 3 and 4 materials and traits
+* Tinkers Gadgetry
+    * Placeholder book for future documentation

-## Phase 2
+## Next features

-Phase 2 consists of content I did not consider essential to the first public alpha.
-Some of this may still get pulled into the first alpha, but in general expect this content after the first alpha.
+This section discusses the next features being worked on, which will be added in later, regular alphas.

 ### Documentation